 The All Ceylon Jammiyyathul Ulama (ACJU) plays a significant role in mitigating the shortcoming of the legislation on Shariah governance (Mubarak, 2009).
 It is a non-governmental organization that was established in 1924 has been incorporated under the Act No. 51 of 2000 of Parliament of Sri Lank.
 It is not a statutory body whose ruling is not considered legally binding.
 It has several divisions for different issues including a division for Islamic banking and finance.
 This service is voluntarily rendered by the ACJU in the interest of Muslim community in Sri Lanka.
 Although it is not mandatory for IBIs to comply with its ruling, they follow it in general for the purpose of convincing customers.
-Meanwhile, it is to be noted that Amana Bank is a member of AAOIFI and it complies with its ruling in terms of Shariah compliance.
+Meanwhile, it is to be noted that Amãna Bank is a member of AAOIFI and it complies with its ruling in terms of Shariah compliance.
 However, it is suggested for IBIs to adopt voluntarily its ruling in order to constitute a consistency in the application of Shariah principles governing Islamic banking.
 Nevertheless, Shariah governance must be legislated in due course for the sustainability of the industry.
 In some countries, the role of the Shariah has been recognized significantly.
 Malaysia is a good example and it has done a commendable job with regard to the regulation of the Islamic banking industry pertaining to the role of the Shariah.
+Accordingly, all Islamic banking institutions are bound to appoint Shariah advisory boards that would consult the Shariah Advisory Council (SAC) in the case of conflict of opinion.
+The SAC has been set up under the Central Bank of Malaysia.
+The courts and arbitral tribunals are instructed to consult the SAC whose opinion is binding on them (see sections 27-38 of the Islamic Financial Services Act 2013 of Malaysia).9

-&lt;sup>8 Zulkifli Hasan\(n.p), Regulatory Framework of Shari'ah Governance System in Malaysia, GCC Countries and the UK, Kyoto Bulletin of Islamic Area Studies, 3-2 (March 2010), PP.89-91
+8 Zulkifli Hasan(n.p), Regulatory Framework of Shari'ah Governance System in Malaysia, GCC Countries and the UK,.
+Kyoto Bulletin of Islamic Area Studies, 3-2 (March 2010), PP.89-91